-- Step 5: Install your splitters into either the splitter cage, using the retaining pin to lock the splitter body in place. - Step 6: Install the staging plate into one of the blank spaces at the bottom of the bulkhead.
+Install your splitters into either the bottom or top splitter cage, using the retaining pin to lock the splitter body in Step 6: place.

+Step 7: Install the staging plate into one of the blank spaces at the center of the bulkheads.
 Use the 4 push/pull plungers on the staging plate to secure it in place.

-Step 7: In order to route the splitter legs, remove the connectors from the staging plate and use the radius rods to take up the slack as you connect the splitter leg into the desired port.
+Step 8: In order to route the splitter legs, remove the connectors from the staging plate and use the radius rods to take up the slack as you connect the splitter leg into the desired port.